-- Knowledge of issues that impact and affect young LGBTQI+ people (4 & 5); - Knowledge of different gender identities and why this is important (1 & 4); - Knowledge of the values and principles of youth work practices (1 & 3); - Knowledge of the theories, developmental group work processes and practices that underpin inclusive youth work (1 & 4); - Knowledge of local and national networks and support (5); - · Knowledge of LGBTQI+ health related issues (or where to access this information) (5); - Knowledge of crisis management and one-to-one support (5); - Understands the importance of leadership among young LGBTQI+ people (3 & 4); - Knowledge of practice / actions that promote the visibility of the LGBTQI+ community (flags, pronoun badges etc..)
-(2, 3 & 4); - Knowledge of support for neurodiverse young LGBTQI+ people or where to access this information (5).
+- Knowledge of issues that impact and affect young LGBTQI+ people.
+(4 & 5) - Knowledge of different gender identities and why this is important.
+(1 & 4) - Knowledge of the values and principles of youth work practices.
+(1 & 3) - Knowledge of the theories, group work processes and practices that underpin inclusive youth work.
+(1 & 4) - Knowledge of local and national networks and support.
+(5) - Knowledge of LGBQTI health related issues (or where to access this information).
+(5) - Knowledge of crisis management, one to one support.
+(5) - Understands the importance of leadership among young LGBTQI+ people.
+(3 & 4) - Knowledge of practice / actions that promote the visibility of the LGBTQI+ community (flags, pronoun badges etc..)
+(2, 3 & 4) - Knowledge of support for neurodiverse young LGBTQI+ people.
+(5)